The reboot of reactor on the Sea of Japan coast will mark a milestone for a nation that suffered one of the world’s worst ...

 Japanese authorities have approved a decision to restart the world’s biggest nuclear power plant, which has sat dormant for more than a decade following the Fukushima nuclear disaster, in a pivotal ...

-Japan’s Niigata region approved restarting the world’s largest nuclear plant, nearly 15 years after the Fukushima disaster.
+JAPAN will restart the world’s largest nuclear power station, nearly 15 years after the Fukushima meltdown.
+The decision was ...

 Some results have been hidden because they may be inaccessible to you